Make-School-Courses/FEW-2.1-Writing-JavaScript-Libraries/Assignments/assignment-6-bundling-rubric.md

-# FEW 2.1 - Assignment 5 - Math Lib Rubric
+# FEW 2.1 - Assignment 6 - Bundling Rubric

 | Expectations | Does not meet              | Meets                 | Exceeds                          |
 |:-------------|:---------------------------|:----------------------|:---------------------------------|